A 16-year-old girl who is allegedly the older of the duo. She is depicted as a peppy, optimistic, and cute girl.

-- Curtains Match the Window: Her eyes are purple like her hair.
+- Curtains Match the Window: Downplayed, since she has light blue eyes and indigo hair.

 - Deadpan Snarker: She tends to make sarcastic quips.

-- Goth: Though she is more of the "I Love MCR" than the "I Recite Deep Depressing Poetry" variety.
+- Goth: Though she is more of the "I love mature content" type than the "I recite deep depressing poetry" variety.

 - Grumpy Bear: She's a sardonic character in a lighthearted show.